 Enjoy the summer where you are and as always, thanks for looking.
 G

 One photo this week of Taos Mountain (Pueblo Peak) in black and white.
 I had a longer post planned but the hosting company server crashed this morning, until an hour ago.
 They emailed and were very gracious and apologized and let me know things were up and running.
 So, I hope you enjoy this image from this last week, this week.

 Last week we went out for dinner at a local restaurant.
 We haven’t been out for a sit-down meal in a long time, and were we ever glad we did!
 We had a good time and the food was fabulous.
-The restaurant is in a great location and the view from the dining room, such, that I was prompted to get up and leave my meal for a few shots of that favorite GMC truck parked in an adjacent field.
+The restaurant is in a great location and the view from the dining room, was such, that I was prompted to get up and leave my meal for a few shots of that favorite GMC, the iconic Taos truck, parked in an adjacent field.
 The diffused sunlight on the scene gave the truck and landscape a warm rosy glow.

 The camera in my pocket was my iPhone.
 I could have walked back to the parking lot to get my ‘other’ camera but I was afraid the light would have faded by the time I got back.
 Within a couple of minutes later I’d shot a dozen images and was heading back to my meal.
 The light was fleeting and as the saying goes, the best camera is the one you have on you.